radrah/face-blurrer/README.md

 # face-blurrer
 Blurs your face on camera - small, fun browser project.

-## Steps to get it working

-1. Clone Repo/Download files.
-2. (Download &)Run npm install on the terminal.
-3. Run ```parcel filename.html```
-4. Or Open the file on a browser(local).
-5. Allow camera access to the browser.
-6. The face on camera should be blurred.

 ## Functionalities

 This web project allows you to blur your face.
 It includes a slider to increase and decrease the scale of the  blur and the size of the blur.